How JPMorgan could not save Italy's problem bank

-MILAN/LONDON On the morning of July 29, former Italian Industry Minister Corrado Passera was traveling in a high-speed train toward the medieval city of Siena, racing to meet the directors of the world's oldest bank to present them with a rescue plan.
+MILAN/LONDON On the morning of July 29, former Italian Industry Minister Corrado Passera was travelling in a high-speed train towards the medieval city of Siena, racing to meet the directors of the world's oldest bank to present them with a rescue plan.

 Monte dei Paschi di Siena, Italy's third-largest lender, was destined to be wound down within months unless it could raise billions of euros and pull itself out of a swamp of bad loans that threatened to swallow up its five centuries of banking.

-Passera's recapitalization plan was supported by Swiss investment bank UBS - Monte dei Paschi's long-time adviser - but the former minister was running out of time.
+Passera's recapitalisation plan was supported by Swiss investment bank UBS UBS.VX - Monte dei Paschi's long-time adviser - but the former minister was running out of time.

-The Tuscan lender had already changed advisory horses - turning away from UBS and Citi, and instead engaging JPMorgan to engineer a survival strategy, according to bankers close to the matter.
+The Tuscan lender had already changed advisory horses - turning away from UBS and Citi (C.N), and instead engaging JPMorgan (JPM.N) to engineer a survival strategy, according to bankers close to the matter.
 Its board was meeting that day at its HQ in a 13th-century fortress to decide whether to formally commit to the Wall Street player's plan, they said.

 Veteran banker Passera felt he would at least have a chance to make his case.
 He didn't.
 As the train reached Florence, about 70 km from Siena, his phone rang.
 Monte dei Paschi's chairman told him the board would not hear him, according to a source familiar with the events.